Tigers Host Panthers

 Leon Hargrove later pushed it back to 16, but a three from Daryl Hart and lay up from Lamont King put the Panthers within 12 at 65-53.
 A lay up and free throw from George, however, quickly pushed it back to a 15 point game.
 Ferrum slowly crept back in the game, and a jumper from Marcus Mayo at the 3:20 mark made it a 10 point game at 75-65.
 A minute and a half later, the Panthers were within single digits at 77-68.

-George later pushed it back to 11 with a lay up with under a minute to go. hit a three to make it eight, but it was not enough with 12 seconds remaining.
+George later pushed it back to 11 with a lay up with under a minute to go and hit a three to make it eight, but it was not enough with 12 seconds remaining.